 If you have grinding or clenching habits, highly consider wearing a nightguard to protect your teeth while sleeping.

 If a chip or fracture occurs, it may require only a simple renewal using a bonded composite.
 This would involve a short appointment and the fee is similar to that for restoration for a front tooth.
-The veneers are required to be replaced in case more significant fractures occur.
+In case more significant fractures occur, you should replace your veneers.

 Prepare your medicines